Where do I vote?

 Be at least 18 years old on Election Day

 Be a citizen of the United States

 Have resided in Minnesota for 20 days immediately preceding Election Day

 Not be under guardianship in which the court order revokes the ward's right to vote

-Have to right to vote, because if convicted of a felony, your felony sentence must have expired (been completed) or you have been discharged from your sentence
+Have right to vote because, if convicted of a felony, your felony sentence must have expired (been completed) or you have been discharged from your sentence

 How do I register to vote?